 Valero's actual U.S. gasoline and distillate export volumes and current and potential future gasoline and distillate export capacities are shown in the chart.
+Current capacity includes the recently completed Pasadena terminal.
 Potential future gasoline and distillate export capacities are based upon expansion opportunities identified at the St. Charles (gasoline and distillate) refinery.
-Potential capacity also includes Pasadena terminal currently under construction.
 Map shows destinations for products exported from Valero's refineries in the U.S., Canada and the U.K.